IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 automatically when the system boots.

 In addition to Rserve, there are 14 more R library packages that the TwoRavens R code requires in order to run.
-These in turn require 30 more as the dependencies of their own.
+These in turn require 30 more as their own dependencies.
 So the total of 45 packages must be installed.
 "Installed" in the context of an R package means R must download the **source code** from the `CRAN
 <https://cran.r-project.org/>`_ code repository and compile it locally.
 This
 historically has been the trickiest, least stable part of the installation process,